xiaoyifang/goldendict-ng/website/docs/custom_dictionary.md

 ```
 fts=false
 ```
-will disable the current dictionary's fullindex feature.
+will disable the current dictionary's full-text search.

 you can check the fullindex feature on each dictionary info dialog.